allenai/allennlp-guide/README.md

 Read-only code blocks are rendered with [Prism](https://prismjs.com/) and interactive code blocks are rendered with [CodeMirror](https://codemirror.net/).

-See [`package.json`](https://github.com/allenai/allennlp-course/blob/master/package.json) for list of all packages used in this app.
+See [`package.json`](https://github.com/allenai/allennlp-guide/blob/master/package.json) for list of all packages used in this app.

 ## Static assets

 All files added to `/static` will become available at the root of the deployed site.
-For example, `/static/diagram.svg` can be referenced in the course as `/diagram.svg`.
+For example, `/static/diagram.svg` can be referenced in the guide as `/diagram.svg`.

 ## Chapters